mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 ```
 # Uploading image to Google Container Registry

-Before you can deploy a Docker image to GCE, you need to deploy it to a Docker image hosting service.
+Before you deploy a Docker image to GCE, you need to publish it to a Docker image hosting service.
 GCR is Google Cloud's integrated Docker image hosting service, so that's the easiest option.

 To upload your Docker image to GCR, check out the `nginx` branch of my example repo: